lbahlo/jssnippets/InterviewQuestions.md

 #### Lists represent a sequential ordering of elements.
 ##### HashMap - every object is a simple hashmap
 Maps are used to represent a collection of key / value pairs.
      **Good Uses of:**
       HashMap are efficient for locating a value based on a key and inserting and deleting values based on a key.
       The entries of a HashMap are not ordered.

-     Array -
+##### Array
-     Good Uses of:
+     **Good Uses of:**

-     LinkedList -
+##### LinkedList-
-     Good Uses of:
+     **Good Uses of:**

-     Stack - A stack is a container of objects that are inserted and removed according to the last-in first-out (LIFO) principle.
+##### Stack - A stack is a container of objects that are inserted and removed according to the last-in first-out (LIFO) principle.
-     Good Uses of:
+     **Good Uses of:**
-        - The simplest application of a stack is to reverse a word.
+      The simplest application of a stack is to reverse a word.
 You push a given word to stack - letter by letter - and then pop letters from the stack.

-        - Another application is an "undo" mechanism in text editors; this operation is accomplished by keeping all text changes in a stack.
+     Another application is an "undo" mechanism in text editors; this operation is accomplished by keeping all text changes in a stack.

-     Queue - A queue is a container of objects (a linear collection) that are inserted and removed according to the first-in first-out (FIFO) principle. enqueue add to back
+##### Queue - A queue is a container of objects (a linear collection) that are inserted and removed according to the first-in first-out (FIFO) principle.
+          enqueue add to back
           dequeue remove from front

-     Good Uses of:
+          **Good Uses of:**
           Line analogies, getting in line(queue) to wait to (do) something

 ### Describe Restful Routes